RusRares1337/Kubernetes-cluster-from-scratch-in-Azure-VMs/README.md

 **- Infrastructure -**

 - Create self-managed Kubernetes cluster on Azure VMs using Terraform and provisioned with Ansible playbooks
-- Use Ansible playbooks to update and upgrade packages, install Ansible, install Docker and Kubernetes on each VM
+- Use Ansible playbooks to update and upgrade packages, install Ansible, install Docker and Kubernetes dependencies on each VM
 - As a security feature, disabled password authentification on each VM (login can be achieved only through ssh keys)